syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 ## Drop a grid row in the last position

-The `To` property of the `QueryRowDraggingEventArgs` indicates the current drop index of the dragged row when it is being dragged over the grid rows.
+The `To` property of the `DataGridQueryRowDraggingEventArgs` indicates the current drop index of the dragged row when it is being dragged over the grid rows.
 It returns the same index when dragging a row over the last position or the second-to-last position.
-To programmatically track whether the dragged row is dropped in the last position or the second-to-last position, the data grid provides the `Position` property in `QueryRowDraggingEventArgs`, which indicates the position of the RowDragView.
+To programmatically track whether the dragged row is dropped in the last position or the second-to-last position, the data grid provides the `Position` property in `DataGridQueryRowDraggingEventArgs`, which indicates the position of the RowDragView.

 Refer to the following code example in which the `Position` property is used to determine whether the row is dropped in the last position:

 {% tabs %}
 {% highlight c# %}

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+this.dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+private void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e)
-    var totalHeight = dataGrid.RowColumnIndexToPoint(new RowColumnIndex(viewModel.OrdersInfo.Count, 0)).Y + this.dataGrid.RowHeight;
-    if (e.Reason == QueryRowDraggingReason.DragEnded)
 {
+    var totalHeight = dataGrid.RowColumnIndexToPoint(new RowColumnIndex(viewModel.Orders.Count, 0)).Y + this.dataGrid.RowHeight;
+    if (e.DraggingAction == DataGridDragAction.DragEnded)
+    {
-        if (Math.Ceiling(e.Position.Y + (dataGrid.RowHeight / 2)) > totalHeight && e.To == viewModel.OrdersInfo.Count)
+        if (Math.Ceiling(e.Position.Y + (dataGrid.RowHeight / 2)) > totalHeight && e.To == viewModel.Orders.Count)
         {
             //Will hit if the row is dropped at the last position
             DisplayAlert("RowDragAndDrop info", "The row is dropped at the last position", "OK");